Spring Refresh Sale: 20% off bundles and 15% off mattresses

-Arizona-based Tuft & Needle was one of the early leaders of the bed-in-a-box movement.
+Arizona-based Tuft & Needle was one of the early leaders of the mattress in a box movement.
 The company produces a line of sleep products, including bed frames, bedding, and mattresses.
 Mattress models include the flagship all-foam Tuft & Needle Mattress, the Hybrid Mattress, and the Mint Mattress.
 We’ll cover the Tuft & Needle and the Hybrid in more depth in separate reviews on this site.
 This review will focus exclusively on the Tuft & Needle Mint.

 The Tuft & Needle Mint is the company’s luxury all-foam model.
 Like the Tuft & Needle, the Mint uses proprietary T&N Adaptive foam and a polyfoam core.
 While the Tuft & Needle uses just one layer of T&N Adaptive foam, the Mint uses two layers for extra cradling and pressure relief.
 Because the Mint uses more material, it also comes in at a slightly higher price-point.